uktrade/django-hawk/README.md

 ## Pushing to [PyPI](https://pypi.org/)

+Running `make build` will do the following:
+- build the `django-hawk` package
-TODO: update with notes on how to push package to PyPI once we have the package setup.
+- push the `django-hawk` package to PyPI

+You can push to the test PyPI instance by running `build-test`